 - Your eyes are severely irritated by allergies

-- You work in an environment with lots of wind, dust and chemicals
+- You work in an environment with lots of wind, dust

 - Your eyes are overly dry